Cashews, pimentos, and nutritional yeast turn ordinary hummus into a delicious vegan pimento cheese.

 - 1 1/2 cups cooked drained chickpeas, divided

-- 3 ounces silken tofu -1/4 package MoriNu brand
+- 3 ounces lite firm or extra-firm silken tofu -1/4 package MoriNu brand

 - 6 tablespoons pimentos about 4 ounces, drained well, divided